jflinchbaugh/kd3ee/content/post/2024-04-23-aubs-firmware.md

     - 4 = satellites
 - press `*` to lockout a frequency from scan.
 - fast scan like egzumer
-- has frequency spectrum analyzer, but not memory spectrum analyzer
+- frequency spectrum analyzer, but no memory spectrum analyzer like nunu.

 This is my daily driver now on both my radios.